 - Preheat the teppanyaki grill.

 - Use a water bottle spray and put cooking oil inside to spray the teppanyaki grill surface with oil in order to prevent the vegetables from sticking to it.
-Place the lid to cover the skewers and allow to cook turning once to cook each side for about 5-6 minutes.
+Add the vegetables to one side of the teppan and the tofu next to it (or use two separate pans if your using skillets).
+Place a lid to cover the tofu and allow to cook turning once to cook each side for about 5-6 minutes.

-- Once all sides have a brownish tint, then transfer the skewers into a sheet pan and brush them with the tamari-ginger glaze that you’ve prepared earlier.
+- Once all sides have a brownish tint, then transfer the tofu into a sheet pan and brush them with the tamari-ginger glaze that you’ve prepared earlier.
+Then add some sesame seeds.

 - 1 cup balsamic vinegar